Germanwings probe seeks 'clearer rules' on pilots' mental health

 The investigators had also looked at the "balance between medical secrecy and flight security".

-As a result of the Germanwings crash, European aviation authorities have already recommended making it compulsory to have two people in the cockpit at any time during flights.
+Following the crash, European aviation authorities have already recommended making it compulsory to have two people in the cockpit at any time during flights.

 Some countries are opposed to the measure, however, with Germany's pilots' union believing it poses "risks that outweigh any supposed improvements in security".

-The BEA did not recommend making any changes to the current system of flight deck door locks, which can only be opened by the pilot in the cockpit.
+But the BEA did not recommend changes to the current system of flight deck door locks, which are designed to keep intruders out.

 "The threat posed by terrorism still exists," Jouty said.

-The dead in the Germanwings disaster included 72 Germans, including a group of 16 high school students, and 50 Spaniards.
+Among the victims of the crash were 72 Germans, including a group of 16 high school students, and 50 Spaniards.

 A German lawyer for some of the families of the dead said this month they intended to sue the training school in Phoenix, Arizona, which Lubitz attended, claiming it should have flagged up his psychological problems.